segestic/segestic/README.md

 - 🔭 I’m currently working on **Hospital Management System**

-- 🌱 I’m currently learning **More Advanced Deep Learning Algorithms**
+- 🌱 And I’m currently learning **More Advanced Deep Learning Algorithms**

 - 📫 How to reach me **olusegunodewole1@gmail.com**